 It’s an Unusual Aesthetic

 Trash Polka style tattoos elicit strong responses from tattoo fans and artists alike.
 Like so many other things in the art world, people either love it or hate it.
-One thing you should consider is that one of the core elements of the style is that it utilizes dissociative imagery–pictures of things that may not directly relate to each other–which can mean that there is less meaning behind the imagery in the tattoo and thus there is a weakened relationship between the tattoo itself and the person wearing it.
+One thing you should consider is that one of the core elements of the style is that it utilizes pictures of things that may not directly relate to each other.
+This means that there is less meaning behind the imagery in the tattoo and thus a weakened relationship between the tattoo itself and the person wearing it.
 That’s a really long-winded way of saying that you may like it a lot now, but what about further down the road?
-Because there isn’t often a direct meaning tied to the piece–Trash Polka designs often reflect broader themes in much the same way as a fine art painting–will you still love it after you’ve grown use to seeing the design day in and day out?
+Because there isn’t often a direct meaning tied to the piece, will you still love it after you’ve grown use to seeing the design day in and day out?
 To play devil’s advocate, that’s not far off from the classic anti-tattoo sentiment of “will you still want that when you’re old?”.
 That’s entirely up to you.

 It’s Designed to Be Fresh